Lincoln Financial, a highly-rated life insurance carrier, offers no exam life insurance through its TermAccel product.

-Should you meet the requirements your TermAccel policy can be issued without the need for a paramedical exam.
+If you meet the requirements, your TermAccel policy can be issued without the need for a paramedical exam.

 In other words, you can skip the needles, nurses and blood/urine samples, and your policy will be issued in a fraction of the amount of time it usually takes for a fully underwritten policy.

 Riders are additional features to your life insurance policy, aside from the death benefit.
 Riders can make all the difference during a difficult time.

 At no additional cost, the following rider can be added:

 The Accelerated Benefit Rider allows you to accelerate a portion of your death benefit, should your physician document that your life expectancy is less than 6 months.

 - Can be added to policy with no additional underwriting

 - 50% of the death benefit can be accelerated, with a maximum of $250,000